LERCAutomation/DataSelector-ArcPro-UserGuide/introduction/introduction.rst

 ..
 Note::
 	The Recorder database structure is based on the NBN data model which is documented in the Documentation Wiki on the `Recorder web site <www.jncc.gov.uk/recorder>`_.

 To facilitate the querying of data from these new simplified tables a new interface was developed - the **Data Selector** tool.
-The Tool was originally developed for use with MapInfo for Greenspace Information for Greater London (GiGL) but is now available for use with MapInfo, ArcMap Desktop and ArcGIS Pro (this version) and is used by a number of LERCs.
+The Tool was originally developed for use with MapInfo for Greenspace Information for Greater London CIC (GiGL) but is now available for use with MapInfo, ArcMap Desktop and ArcGIS Pro (this version) and is used by a number of LERCs.

 .. raw:: latex